TOAST-DOCS/Compute-Image-Builder/en/component-guide.md

 shell> sh .redis_make_cluster.sh
 ```

-Enter the private IPs of Redis instances used for a cluster in turn.
+Enter the master name (= Master Name) to be used in the connection information and the private IP in turn.
 You can check the private IP of each instance with the `hostname -I` command.

 ```
 shell> sh .redis_make_cluster.sh